Density-functional theory for clustering of two-dimensional hard particle fluids: Theory

 \subsection{Cell theory}

 A cell theory can be used to describe the free energy of the T crystal phase.
+As shown later, the theory can describe the T liquid-crystal phase almost quantitatively.
 Fig. \ref{fig4} shows the particle configurations of a perfectly orientationally ordered T crystal of right triangles characterized by the parameter $\Delta$ (distance between vertexes of neighbor triangles along $x$ and $y$-directions).
 It is easy to check that the free area for the center of mass of one triangle constrained to move inside the cavity formed by their neighbors also has a right triangular geometry, with base and height equal to $2\Delta$ and $\Delta$, respectively.
 The free area is then $A_{\rm free}= \Delta^2$.
 Taking the unit cell as a square with lattice parameter $\sigma=\sqrt{2}l+\Delta$ ($l$ being the common length of the two identical sides), inside which four triangles are found, the packing fraction of the crystal is obtained as $\eta=4a_0/\sigma^2$, which gives

 The free energy per particle of the CeT approximation, in reduced thermal units, is $\varphi=-\log\left(A_{\rm free}/\Lambda^2\right)$ (with $\Lambda$ the thermal length).
 Expressing $A_{\rm free}$ as a function of $\eta$,